Mr-Msz/HomemadeHealthMonitorCovid/README.md

 ![](https://github.com/Mr-Msz/HomemadeHealthMonitorCovid/blob/main/Figure/email1.png?raw=true)  |  ![](https://github.com/Mr-Msz/HomemadeHealthMonitorCovid/blob/main/Figure/email2.png?raw=true)
 6 emails were received in one measurements | Each email looks like this

-As this is highly inconvenient and inaccurate, instead, we add another feed in Adafruit IO to document the proportion of abnormal data (spo2 < 80) of each 15 seconds measurement window.
-If this value is higher than 0.5, we will send one alert.
+As this is highly inconvenient and inaccurate, instead, we add another feed in Adafruit IO to document the **proportion** of abnormal data (spo2 < 80) of each 15 seconds measurement window.
+If this proportion is higher than 0.5, we will send one alert.
 This ensures at most one alert is sent during each measurement:

 Email Content           |
 :-------------------------:|